Feathers Hotel, Ludlow

-The Feathers Hotel is an historic inn in Ludlow, Shropshire.
+The Feathers Hotel is a historic inn in Ludlow, Shropshire.
 Its imposing half-timbered frontage was constructed in 1619, over an earlier core, for a local lawyer, Rees Jones.
 John Newman describes the hotel as a "prodigy" of Tudor architecture and it is noted for its Jacobean furnishings.
 It is a Grade I listed building, listed on 15 April 1954, and is one of approximately 500 listed buildings in Ludlow, but one of its best known.

 Etymology

 The timber facade has motifs of Prince of Wales's feathers, from which the inn's name derives.

 History

 The building was completed in 1619 by Rees Jones, practising attorney from Pembrokeshire who had come to Ludlow to pursue his profession at the "Council of the Marches".
 The Cambrian Archaeological Association said in 1899, "this is much the most picturesque of all the half-timbered houses now remaining in Ludlow.
 In adapting it for use as a hotel, none of the old work has been tampered with."
 The New York Times reportedly named it the "most handsome inn in the world".